srishtydey15/Airquality_prediction_India/README.md

 The project then calculates the Air Quality Index (AQI) by computing pollutant-specific sub-indices and combining them into a final AQI value.
 Based on the AQI score, air quality is classified into categories such as Good, Moderate, Poor, Unhealthy, Very Unhealthy, and Hazardous.

 Finally, machine learning algorithms including Linear Regression, Decision Tree Regressor, and Random Forest Regressor are applied to predict AQI values.
 The models are evaluated using performance metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R² Score to determine the most accurate prediction model.
 This project helps in understanding air pollution patterns and supports data-driven environmental monitoring and decision-making.

+To make the project interactive and accessible, it is deployed using Streamlit, allowing users to input pollutant values and receive real-time AQI predictions through a simple, user-friendly web interface.